ScottMcCormack/CITS5503/README.md

     - `n1-standard-2` is a [`machine-type`][mtypes] that consists of a standard 2 CPU machine type with 2 virtual CPU's and 7.5 GB of memory
     - One master machine will be created with the name `<cluster-name>-m`
     - Two worker machines will be created with the names `<cluster-name>-w-0` and `<cluster-name>-w-1`
-- Also note that we did not specify which Zone we wanted in this command.
-However it is likely that an instance will be provisioned at a location close to the Zone we specified for the staging bucket.
-In my case, a `n1-standard-2` machine was available at the zone `asia-east-1` and was hence created at this location.
+- Also note that we did not specify which zone we wanted in this command.
+As a `n1-standard-2` machine was available at the zone  `asia-east-1` the dataproc instance was created at this location.

  ### Loading a Jupyter Notebook
 - In order to load a Jupyter notebook on your local machine that is connected to this newly created dataproc instance, we require the use of two terminal windows.
 These:
     - Create an SSH tunnel from the cluster's master node to your localhost machine; and
     - Load a browser that connects to the SSH tunnel using the SOCKS protocol
 - The following command creates a SSH tunnel from port 10000 on your local machine.
-Also note, that the zone may change depending on the location in which the dataproc instance was created.
 ```
 gcloud compute ssh --zone=asia-east1-a \
 --ssh-flag="-D" --ssh-flag="10000" --ssh-flag="-N" "<cluster-name>"